aitschti/plugin.video.sc19/README.md

 - Install the addon from the ZIP file in Kodi.
 - **Proxy Setup (if using internal proxy)**: The addon uses a proxy for streaming.
 Ensure the proxy port (default 8099) is available and not in use by other applications.
 You can configure the port in the addon settings.
 - **Decode Key**: You must set a decode key in the addon's settings.
-This key is essential for decrypting stream URLs.
+This key is essential for decrypting stream URLs (using internal proxy).
 - **Favourites**: Set a path for a backup location of the favourites database for easy backup and restore and sharing with other clients in your network.

 ## Recommended settings